E. J. Viso: GP2

-In 2005, he raced in the inaugural season of the GP2 Series for the BCN Competicion team, alongside Hiroki Yoshimoto.
+In 2005, Viso raced in the inaugural season of the GP2 Series for the BCN Competicion team, alongside Hiroki Yoshimoto.
 In 2006, he again raced in the GP2 Series for the iSport team.
 He won the San Marino Sunday race and the Spain Sunday race.
 He also drove the third Spyker MF1 Team car in the Friday practice sessions of the Brazilian Grand Prix.

 Before the 2007 French Grand Prix, it was confirmed that Viso would replace the underperforming Sérgio Jimenez at Racing Engineering.
 His race ended on the first lap in a spectacular collision with Michael Ammermüller and Kazuki Nakajima in which his car somersaulted over the barriers at tremendous speed, smashing through an advertising hoarding and narrowly missing a bridge (as luck would have it, hitting the board saved him from clouting the bridge and probably more severe injuries), leaving him only a severe concussion and painful arm.
 This crash was very similar to the one of Marco Campos that happened on the same track in 1995, leading to Campos's death.
 Campos died of severe head trauma after hitting his head on the concrete barrier.
 Viso was only inches away from the same fate.
 For the British round, he was replaced by Filipe Albuquerque.
 Viso took part in the following race meeting, but was then replaced by Marcos Martinez.